 The main function of a wine fridge is to store your wine at the right temperature, ensuring it remains fresh for longer.
 If you choose a wine fridge with dual or multiple temperature zones, your wine will always be ready to serve.

 Simply place the bottles that you plan on opening soon in the section for serving wines, and wait until you’re ready for a drink.
 Whenever you have guests over, dinner parties, or simply want to open a bottle of wine after work, all you have to do is open your wine fridge and grab a bottle.

-This feature is also good for non-alcoholic drinks - if your regular fridge runs out of space, you can put your coke zero’s and other mixers in your wine fridge to keep them cool, ready to be served.
+This feature is also good for non-alcoholic drinks - if your regular fridge runs out of space, you can put your Coke zero’s and other mixers in your wine fridge to keep them cool, and ready to be served.

 Although wine fridges are for storing wine, you can use your wine fridge to store other products if you have the space.
 You can use your wine fridge as a backup fridge to store fruit, vegetables, other drinks, and even cheeses in a wine fridge.